eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 Configuring Cluster Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Open your Matlab Client
+Open again, if it is necesarry, your Matlab Client (without admin privilages)

    .. image:: images/matlab-client.png
       :alt: Matlab client

 #.
-Configure MATLAB to run parallel jobs on your cluster by calling
-   :matlab:`configCluster`.
+Load the cluster profile and configure it to submit jobs using SLURM via MDCS.

    .. code-block:: matlab